 If you do not object and fail to respond or appear, the court may find you in contempt.
 A finding of contempt for failure to respond to a subpoena can result in various penalties, ranging from an order to comply with the subpoena, to fines or fees, to a warrant for your arrest.
 Because of these penalties, it is important to take a subpoena seriously.

-If you need assistance with your case and obtaining information, or if you have been served with a subpoena, contact an attorney at O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss or call 701-235-8000 or 877-235-8002.
+If you need assistance with your case and obtaining information, or if you have been served with a subpoena, contact an attorney at O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss or call 701-235-8000 or 877-235-8002.